Hamilton schools contribute to community during holidays

 Hamilton High School

-The legend of St. Martin tells of a soldier riding horseback into a small village on a cold evening when he happened upon a beggar on the side of the road who was freezing.
+The legend of St Martin tells of a soldier riding horseback into a small village on a cold evening when he happened upon a beggar on the side of the road who was freezing.
 Martin (the soldier) had no extra provisions, but wanted to help the man who was less fortunate than he.
 He cut his cloak in half with his sword and gave half to the freezing man.
 Word of Martin’s good deed spread throughout the land and eventually Martin was canonized.

 Hamilton School Student Council adopted one family through the Christmas Clearing Council of Waukesha County.
 The family is a single-parent household with four children.
 Student Council members joined together to shop and wrap the gifts.
 Gifts were delivered to the parent by the advisor and students.
 Student Council also sponsored the annual No Shave Novembeard campaign during November.
 Hamilton males pledged to go unshaven during November.
 Each participant obtained sponsors, usually other students, who pledged an amount for each day the young man does not shave or a flat donation at the end of the month.
 Proceeds were donated to Pancreatic Cancer Research.
+This year’s donation was made in honor of Chuck Orvold, husband of a Hamilton staff member who passed away.

 Offices A, B, C, Publications and Health Room – High school staff members adopted two families in lieu of exchanging gifts with one another providing them with many items to brighten their holidays including wrapped gifts of toys, games, clothing, personal items, household goods and gift cards for families in need.